Fokker-Planck equations on discrete infinite graphs: Gradient flow of free energy functional on infinite graph

-\item[(c)] \( \rho(t)\) converges to \(\rho^* \) exponentially under the $l_{\rm \bbm}^2$-metric as \( t \to +\infty \). \end{itemize} \end{enumerate} \end{theorem} \begin{remark} Compared to finite graph settings \cite{C-H-L-T, C-H-L-Z, C-L-Z}, our proof needs to be more careful not only to deal with the lower bound of solutions, but also the upper bound.
+for some constants \(\delta\in(0,1)\) and \(C>0\).
+Then \(\rho_0\) is a strictly positive and uniformly bounded probability density.
+Therefore, the global well-posedness and long-time convergence results apply, and the corresponding solution of the discrete FPE converges exponentially to \(\rho^\ast\) in the $l_{\bbm}^2$-metric stated in Theorem~\ref{T2.1}. \end{remark} \begin{remark} Compared to finite graph settings \cite{C-H-L-T, C-H-L-Z, C-L-Z}, our proof needs to be more careful not only to deal with the lower bound of solutions, but also the upper bound.
 Moreover, the infimum and supremum may not be reached by any single vertex in an infinite graph, so we need to use a novel approximate method to estimate the derivatives of the infimum and supremum of solutions. \end{remark} \begin{proof}

 $\divideontimes$ (1): We use the symmetry of $\tau_{ij}^{\Phi}(\rho)$ to see

 This implies